 Convenience: they are easy to use for payments or exchanges.

-The stablecoin market is growing rapidly — its total value has already exceeded 150 billion dollars.
+The stablecoin market is growing rapidly — its total value has already surpassed 150 billion dollars.

 And Societe Generale clearly wants to carve out its niche in this story.

 This is not the first time Societe Generale has entered the world of stablecoins.
-Previously, they launched EURCV — a stablecoin pegged to the euro.
-It was even added to the cryptocurrency exchange Bitpanda so that clients could trade it.
+They previously launched EURCV — a stablecoin pegged to the euro.
+It was even added to the Bitpanda exchange so that clients could trade it.
 Now with USDCV, the bank is going even further, as the dollar is the world's main currency, and interest in it will definitely be higher.

 How will this change the market?